keithledgerwood/WICLab-guide/009-Microsoft-365.md

 6. Click the identity icon in the top-right of the page.

 7. Click **Sign out** to clear the session.
-Close the browser you used
+Close the browser you used.

 # Configure group assignment